lahammond/2024_Jerome_Axon_Regeneration/README.md

 # 2024_Jerome_Axon_Regeneration
-Python scripts and ImageJ macros used for quantifying axon regeneration in the spinal cord
+Python scripts and ImageJ macros used for quantifying axon regeneration in the spinal cord.